Trusted WordPress tutorials, when you need them most.

 Bluehost web hosting

-To make your custom domain work with your new WordPress host, you need to update its DNS (Domain Name System) settings.
+To make your custom domain work with your new WordPress site, you need to update its DNS (Domain Name System) settings.

 The main way to do this is by changing your domain’s nameservers.
-Your new WordPress hosting company will provide you with at least two nameserver addresses, which look something like this:
+Your WordPress hosting provider will give you at least two nameserver addresses, which usually look something like this:

 NS1.Bluehost.com